fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 {!example/linalg/example_is_hessenberg.f90!}
 ```

-## `solve` - Solves a linear matrix equation or a linear system of scalar equations.
+## `solve` - Solves a linear matrix equation or a linear system of equations.

 ### Status